Multirate Packet Delivery In Heterogeneous Broadcast Networks: Delivery Rate Analysis

-Note that the summation in (\ref{eq:DH}) represents the probability that $\uu{i}$ has not seen the requested packet by \um{H} while it has been the leader.
-Similarly, in (\ref{eq:DL}) when $\hh =\O{}$, the summation is the same probability while \um{L} has been the leader.
-In the case of $\hh \neq \O{}$, there is the second summation which is the probability of transmitting the packet prior to the leadership of \um{L} and they are independently multiplied because of approximation \ref{app:independent}.
+Note that the summation in (\ref{eq:DH}) represents the probability that $\uu{i}$ has not seen the requested packet by \um{h} while \um{h} has been the leader.
+Similarly, in (\ref{eq:DL}) when $\hh =\O{}$, the summation is the same probability while \um{l} has been the leader.
+In the case of $\hh \neq \O{}$, there is the second summation which is the probability of transmitting the packet prior to the leadership of \um{l} and they are independently multiplied.